jahnavikandulapati/Delivery_time_estimation/README.md

 # Delivery_time_estimation
 Overview
-In this exercise, you will use your machine learning experience to solve a straightforward but challenging prediction​ ​problem.​ ​The​ ​exercise​​contains two​​ parts​
+In this exercise, you will use your machine learning experience to solve a straightforward but challenging prediction​ ​problem.​

 Building​ ​a​ ​machine​ ​learning​ model​ ​ ​for​ ​a​ ​prediction ​ task​